-Ricotta Cheese from Scratch is remarkably simple to make.
-In addition to being easy to put together, it gives you a fun opportunity to make something in your own kitchen that tastes better than anything you’ll find in the supermarket.
+Homemad ricotta cheese is very simple to make.
+In addition to being easy to put together, it gives you a fun opportunity to make something in your own kitchen that tastes better than anything you'll find in the supermarket.

 First of all, we found this recipe while doing some research for other dishes that called for ricotta cheese as an ingredient.
 Although it's easy to pick up a container of this cheese in the grocery store, we accepted this challenge to make it in our own kitchen.
 I'm definitely happy that we chose this option!